The Geometry of Efficient Nonconvex Sampling

 \paragraph{Isoperimetry.} The analysis of sampling for convex bodies and logconcave densities reveals that the \textit{isoperimetry} of the target distribution is a crucial ingredient for efficient sampling.
 For example, if a distribution has poor Cheeger isoperimetry (i.e., large Poincar\'e constant), then the domain can be partitioned into two subsets with a small separating boundary (see Figure~\ref{Fig:Example-2}(a) for an example), and any ``local'' process such as one based on diffusion, without global knowledge, would need many steps to even cross from such a subset to its complement.

 Our main question is thus the following:

 We recall that from the perspective of sampling via continuous-time diffusion processes such as the Langevin dynamics, isoperimetry (Poincar\'e inequality) is a natural sufficient condition for efficient sampling; see for example~\cite[Theorem~3]{VW23rapid} for the convergence rate of the continuous-time Langevin dynamics under Poincar\'e inequality.
-In discrete time, the \textit{Proximal Sampler} algorithm~\citep{LST21structured} has a convergence guarantee under Poincar\'e inequality analogous to the continuous-time Langevin dynamics; see~\cite[Theorem~4]{CCSW22improved} for the case of the unconstrained target distribution, and~\cite[Theorem~14]{kookV2024} for the case of the uniform distribution on $\X$ (see also Lemma~\ref{Lem:PSOuterConvergence}).
+In discrete time, the \textit{Proximal Sampler} algorithm~\citep{LST21structured} has a convergence guarantee under Poincar\'e inequality analogous to the continuous-time Langevin dynamics; see~\cite[Theorem~4]{CCSW22improved} for the case of the unconstrained target distribution, and~\cite[Theorem~2]{kook2026and} for the case of the uniform distribution on $\X$ (see also Lemma~\ref{Lem:PSOuterConvergence}).
 However, the \textit{Proximal Sampler} is an idealized algorithm, since it requires sampling from a regularized distribution in each iteration (see Section~\ref{Sec:ProxSampler} for a review).
-The work~\citep{CCSW22improved} shows how to implement the \textit{Proximal Sampler} as a concrete algorithm using rejection sampling when the target distribution $\pi \propto \exp(-f)$ has full support on $\R^n$ and $f$ is smooth (has a bounded second derivative).
+The work of~\cite{CCSW22improved} shows how to implement the \textit{Proximal Sampler} as a concrete algorithm using rejection sampling when the target distribution $\pi \propto \exp(-f)$ has full support on $\R^n$ and $f$ is smooth (has a bounded second derivative).